self-actuated/actuated.com/posts/2024-03-25-ollama-in-github-actions.md

 ### Access ollama from Python code

 Here's how to access the API via Python, the `stream` parameter will emit JSON progressively when set to True, block until done if set to False.
 With Node.js, Python, Java, C#, etc the code will be very similar, but using your own preferred HTTP client.
+For Golang (Go) users, ollama founder [Jeffrey Morgan](https://twitter.com/jmorgan) maintains a [higher-level Go SDK](https://pkg.go.dev/github.com/jmorganca/ollama/api).

 ```python
 import requests